Sorting by multiple columns

 This table is sorted by year, with no secondary sort.

-Shift-clicking on the Last header column adds a secondary sort so that the table is first sorted by year, and then sorted by the last name.
+Shift-clicking on the Last header column adds a secondary sort so that the table is first sorted by year and then sorted by last name.

 Note how the last names are now in alphabetical order: